-Applicants applying for funds for capital expenses should demonstrate to MDA that the Applicant is qualified to make use of the equipment in the request and has the capacity to be self-sustaining for the period of performance (5 years) without additional funding from MDA.
+Applicants applying for funds for capital expenses should demonstrate to MDA that the Applicant is qualified to make use of the equipment in the request and has the capacity to be self-sustaining for the period of performance (five years) without additional funding from MDA.

 In addition to what has been provided in Section B (and without repeating this information), please discuss your organization's specific capabilities or experience with regards to this proposed capital expense.
 For instance, if you are applying for equipment for a new clinic, please discuss your prior experience or knowledge with the operation of a clinic.
 If applying for a mobile clinic, discuss your organization's experience using and maintaining this type of equipment.
-This discussion need only be several paragraphs with details to be presented in the required Business Plan.
+This discussion should only be a few paragraphs, with details to be presented in the required Business Plan.